Phone:020 7520 6000

 Public Law and Human Rights

-Since January 2017, Patricia has been a member of the counsel team instructed by the Metropolitan Police responding to the Undercover Policing Inquiry.
+Patricia is a member of the core counsel team instructed by the Metropolitan Police responding to the Undercover Policing Inquiry.
 She was part of the counsel team involved in the anonymity exercise seeking Restriction Orders over the identities of former members of the Special Demonstration Squad.
 She is presently tasked to the team preparing for the first tranche of evidential hearings, which will deal with undercover work carried on between 1968 and 1982.